-Some of the best hiking in Korea can be enjoyed here.
-The trek up to Daecheongbong Peak, 3rd highest in Korea, is tough but well worth the effort.
-The views along the trail are stunning, jagged peaks rising above the clouds and fields of wildflowers clinging to the slopes.
-There are waterfalls, bridges and ropes to negotiate on your climb.
-Elsewhere, there is a temple and beautiful Yukdam Falls.
-Those less adventurous can take a cable car for some great views.
-Hikes for all abilities – ranging in length.
+Elsewhere in the park, there is a good network of trails for all abilities.
+These link the main entrance with temples and waterfalls including beautiful Yukdam Falls.
+Those less adventurous can take a cable car to Gwongeumseong Fortress for some great views.
 Most visitors base themselves in nearby city of Sokcho, which is itself interesting to explore for a day – with beaches, markets and a hand-pulled ferry called Gaetbae.

 Sobaeksan National Park/Danyang